Beaches in the Andamans

 By Air

-There are no direct flights to Andaman from Delhi.
-You can get direct flights from Kolkata, Bangalore, Mumbai or Chennai though.
+There are no direct flights to Andaman (Port Blair or Sri Vijaya Puram) from Delhi.
+However, you can get direct flights from Kolkata, Bangalore, Mumbai or Chennai.

 By Ship

-You can also avail ships from Chennai, Kolkata and Vizag.
-It takes 3 days to reach Port Blair via ship.
-You can avail the tickets right from the shipping services in these cities.
-You can be check the timings and ship details in the government website at Andaman Ship Schedule.
-Note that these ships are not cruises but givernment operated ships.
+You can also avail ships from Chennai, Kolkata and Vishakhapatnam.
+The ship from Kolkata and Chennai sails approximately three to four times a month while once a month from Vishakhapatnam.
+It takes 3-4 days to reach Port Blair/Sri Vijaya Puram.
+You can avail of the tickets right from the shipping services in these cities, check out the government website or avail of any private services.
+Make sure to check the timing and frequency of the ships well in advance.
+Note that these ships are not cruises but government-operated ships.

 How to Travel Island-to-Island